About Me

 So, this is us, and these are the reasons why I do what I do.
-I love being a Registered Dietitian Nutritionist but my favorite, yet most exhausting role, is being a mom to this crazy crew.
-This is our blended family.
-The tall, handsome one, he is my person and I wouldn’t be able to do what I do for you if it weren’t for his hard work and support.
-The two beauties are mine, the stud in the front is my bonus kid and the baby in the middle is just that, the spoiled, rotten baby of the family.
+I love being a Registered Dietitian Nutritionist but my favorite, yet most exhausting role is being a mom to this crazy crew.
 Yes, it is chaos in our house most days.
-When I am not working you can find me doing all the mom things like driving my children all over central IL in my mini-van or cleaning the kitchen because it seems that all children do is eat…and make messes doing it.
+When I am not working you can find me doing all the mom things like driving my children all over central IL or cleaning the kitchen because it seems that all children do is eat…and make messes doing it.

 Professional Bio